HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/simulated-active-network.rst

 choose:

 - the default activation threshold;
-- whether the canonical network is instantaneous, persistent, or steady-state;
+- whether the canonical representation is one steady network, one transient summary, or several named networks;
 - how much simplification or line extraction should be applied;
 - whether the first canonical representation should be raster-like, vector-like, or both.